macsbio/PhDThesis_SamarTareen/Chapter 4 - Supplementary Material/ReadMe.md

+# PhD Thesis of Samar Tareen

-Supplementary material for Thesis Chapter 4: Logical modelling reveals the PDC-PDK interaction as the regulatory switch driving metabolic exibility at the cellular level
+## Supplementary material for Thesis Chapter 4:
+Logical modelling reveals the PDC-PDK interaction as the regulatory switch driving metabolic flexibility at the cellular level

-Contents:
+### Contents:

   Additional File 1
   Archive containing the SMBioNet and GINsim source les for toy example.